Oxsomi/core3/docs/graphics_api.md

 ### Summary

-A command list in OxC3 is similar to a virtual command list.
+A command list in OxC3 is a virtual command list.
 The commands get recorded in a standardized format, but they don't get translated until they're submitted to the graphics device.
 The graphics device is then responsible for synchronization and ensuring the commands are recorded in the optimal way.
 Command lists themselves don't have any API specific implementation to avoid unexpected caching behavior.
 When submitting multiple command lists, they'll act as if they're one long command list.
 This would allow maintaining state from the old command list as well.

 ```c
 CommandListRef *commandList = NULL;